josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🪬_Radicalisation_Extremism/🦆_why_tech_bros_were_sitting_ducks.md

 ---

 ## 🏮 Footer
-*💻 Why Tech Bros Were the Perfect Target* is a living node of the Polaris Protocol.
+*🦆 Why Tech Bros Were Sitting Ducks* is a living node of the Polaris Protocol.
 It reframes alt-right recruitment not as an inevitability, but as a deliberate exploitation of unmet emotional needs within a generation of soft, intelligent, digitally raised boys.

 > 📡 Cross-references: